ElsevierSoftwareX/SOFTX-D-20-00075/README.md

 SEDBYS: SED builder for Young Stars

-1. Requirements:
+1. **Requirements and set-up:**

-SEDBYS uses existing functions from astropy and other standard python packages.
+A. SEDBYS uses existing functions from astropy and other standard python packages.
 You are recommended to install python3 using anaconda: [www.anaconda.com](https://www.anaconda.com/) which includes all packages used by SEDBYS as standard.

-2. Setting up:

-Clone a version of SEDBYS to your local machine.
+B. Clone a version of SEDBYS to your local machine.
 If you are new to git, see [gitLab basics: start using git](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html) to get started.

 Save the SEDBYS directory path as environment variable `$SED_BUILDER` on your local machine.
 E.g. in your .bashrc file: